Deangelo1218/5153-Software-Engineering/README.md

 # 5153-Software-Engineering
-This will displays projects worked on for current software engineering class.
+This will displays projects worked on for software engineering class.